2012 Toyota Corolla

 The cabin is very quiet, except for tire noise on harsh pavement.
 It is a solid structure that exhibits no squeaks or complaints, not even over a nasty railroad crossing.
 This might be attributed to its stiff body shell, which also offers good crash resistance.

 The Toyota Corolla is a practical sedan with a solid reputation, and gets excellent fuel mileage.
-For 2011 it's more basic, with just three models.
-The Corolla's ride, handling and automatic transmission are not without weaknesses.
+Toyota has added more standard equipment in recent years.
+But the Corolla's ride, handling and automatic transmission are not without weaknesses.
 In the third year of this generation, competition has zoomed past, notably the new Chevy Cruze, Ford Focus and Volkswagen Jetta.